 Child Welfare Education Partnership

-Granite State College has contracted with the New Hampshire Division for Children, Youth and Families (DCYF) to provide education and training to foster and adoptive parents, residential child care staff, non-licensed relative caregivers, and other eligible community members.
-DCYF staff members are encouraged to join caregivers as a matter of best practice.
+Granite State College has contracted with the New Hampshire Division for Children, Youth and Families (DCYF) to provide education and training to DCYF staff, prospective foster and adoptive parents, children’s residential staff, non-licensed relative caregivers, and other eligible community members.

-The Child Welfare Education Partnership strives to enhance the quality of care for children in placement by providing competency based, accessible, and local training.
+The Child Welfare Education Partnership strives to enhance the potential of positive outcomes for children in care and New Hampshire families by providing quality education.
 Curricula is developed responsively, collaboratively, and in a manner designed to maximize adult learning.
-Whether classroom based, workbook based or online; courses are delivered in a supportive atmosphere that recognizes participants’ level of experience.
+Whether classroom based, or online, courses are delivered in a supportive atmosphere that recognizes participants’ level of experience.
 The Child Welfare Education Partnership embraces a system of quality improvement and program evaluation that is both proactive and comprehensive.

 Foster and Adoptive Care Essentials (FACES)